hiroyuki-kasai/HybridPrecodingOpt/README.md

 ----------
 Hybrid [precoding](https://en.wikipedia.org/wiki/Precoding)(-[beamforming](https://en.wikipedia.org/wiki/Beamforming)) is the most promising approach to reduce high hardware costs and high power consumptions in large-scale millimeter wave (mmWave) [MIMO](https://en.wikipedia.org/wiki/MIMO) systems.
 Hybrid precoding combines large-dimensional analog precoding (or beamforming) via phase shifters with lower-dimensional digital baseband precoding.

-The maximization of spectral efficiency approximately boils down to a minimization problem of the Euclidean distance between the fully digital precoder and the hybrid precoder, This problem is further formulated as a [matrix factorization](https://it.wikipedia.org/wiki/Matrix_factorization) problem of he fully digital precoder with a product of the digital baseband precoder matrix and the analog RF precoder (or beamforming) matrix.
+A maximization problem of spectral efficiency approximately boils down to a minimization problem of the Euclidean distance between the fully digital precoder and the hybrid precoder.
+This problem is further formulated as a [matrix factorization](https://it.wikipedia.org/wiki/Matrix_factorization) problem of he fully digital precoder with a product of the digital baseband precoder matrix and the analog radio frequency (RF) precoder (or beamforming) matrix.
 The noteworthy point is that the phase shifters impose an additional element-wise unit modulus constraints on the analog RF precoder matrix.

 This package provides the codes of the proposed optimization algorithms for hybrid precoding.
 This code includes existing state-of-the arts algorithms, too.
 Most of the codes of this package come from the [brilliant project](https://github.com/yuxianghao/Alternating-minimization-algorithms-for-hybrid-precoding-in-millimeter-wave-MIMO-systems).